 After showering, minimize blow dryer use (even with a diffuser) as it can dry your hair out and lead to frizz and flyaways.
 You should also ditch the towel (as the course fibers can lift your cuticle) and instead use a microfiber towel or even a t-shirt.

 If you need to brush your hair do that BEFORE drying your hair, or the result will be a frizzy nest.
+Use a high quality brush or with or without loops.
 Remember to comb your hair from the bottom up, which allows you to detangle each knot.

 Starting at the bottom allows you to gently detangle each knot, rather than compounding them all toward the bottom and yanking your way through with a comb.